‘Beetlejuice 2’ Release Date: 2018 Movie Poster Claims Micheal Keaton, Winona Ryder Cast In Sequel [Hoax]

 The prospect of watching Beetlejuice 2 in movie theaters is on the collective brain of fans now that the 30th anniversary of Tim Burton’s original movie rolled around on March 30, 2018.
-There is fan art being created about the “Ghost with the most” and many fans hope that Michael Keaton and Winona Ryder could return for a Beetlejuice sequel.
+There is fan art being created about the “Ghost with the most,” and many fans hope that Michael Keaton and Winona Ryder could return for a Beetlejuice sequel.

 Thankfully, there really is hope that Warner Bros. will revive the franchise and it could be said that Keaton’s movie career has undergone a revival in recent years.
-Keaton starred in Birdman and Spotlight, both of which were Best Picture winners at the Oscars awards.
-The actor was even the main villain the Vulture in the 2017 Spider-Man: Homecoming.
+Keaton starred in Birdman and Spotlight, both of which were best picture winners at the Oscars awards.
+The actor was even the main villain, the Vulture, in 2017’s Spider-Man: Homecoming.
 Interestingly enough, both Burton and Keaton are working together on the 2019 Dumbo movie.

-Perhaps in response to this great demand for a Beetlejuice sequel, many people on Facebook are now thinking a 2018 Beetlejuice 2 release date has been confirmed thanks to movie poster art that’s making the rounds on social media thanks to a group called Horror Forever.
+Perhaps in response to this great demand for a Beetlejuice sequel, many people on Facebook are now thinking a 2018 Beetlejuice 2 release date has been confirmed thanks to movie poster art that is making the rounds on social media thanks to a group called Horror Forever.
 It shows two Beetlejuice 2 movie posters featuring modern renditions of Keaton and Ryder.
 Some fans suggested that a better title for Beetlejuice 2 would be “Beetlejuice Beetlejuice,” so you can guess what a Beetlejuice 3 movie would be called.

 The post has been shared over 139,000 times and the group obviously intended the post to go viral since they claim, “It’s showtime!”
 Google searches for news about Beetlejuice 2 apparently skyrocketed thanks to this Facebook post.